victlu/opentelemetry-specification/specification/metrics/api.md

 All measurements captured by the API are associated with the instrument used to make the measurement, thus giving the measurement its semantic properties.
-Instruments are created and defined through calls to a `Meter` API, which is the user-facing entry point to the SDK.
+Instruments are created and defined from within the scope of a `MetricSource` API.
+The SDK will attach to `MetricSources` (directly and/or by name) thus linking instruments' captured measurements to SDK's processing, aggregation, and export capabilities.

 Instruments are classified in several ways that distinguish them from one another.